Ramsvik’s sustainability development

 In addition to our solar power system, we do the following to reduce our impact on the environment:

-• Several of the cottages have “power guards” that disconnect unnecessary electricity consumption (water heaters and heating) when using the stove and oven.
+Several cabins are fitted with “energy monitors” that temporarily reduce non-essential electricity use (water heaters and heating) when using the stove or oven.

-• Our restaurant serves, whenever possible, ingredients from local suppliers, such as fish from Smögen’s fish auction and meat from Kustcharken.
+Our restaurant uses locally sourced ingredients whenever possible, such as fish from the Smögen fish auction and meat from Kustcharken.

-• Whenever possible, we coordinate deliveries to the restaurant and shop to minimize the number of deliveries.
+We coordinate deliveries to the restaurant and shop as much as possible to reduce the number of transports.

-• We pick up litter in the nature reserve.
+We regularly pick up litter in the nature reserve.

-• We work to reduce food waste in the restaurant.
+We actively work to reduce food waste in the restaurant.

-• We measure and monitor our water, electricity, and energy consumption, as well as the amount of waste, in order to reduce our resource consumption.
+We measure and monitor our water, electricity, and energy consumption, as well as waste volumes, to reduce resource use.

 Our guests are sustainable from a tourism industry perspective, as 80% of guests travel 50 miles or less to come to us.